hamstah/awstools/kms/env/README.md

 * SSM values should be the path to the parameter store parameter.
 If the path ends in `/*` it will fetch the values under that path (non-recursively) and prefix them with the original env var.
 If the name is prefix with an extra `_`. no prefix is used
 * Secret manager values should be the name of the secret.
 It supports JSON encoded values in either SecretString or SecretBinary and will fetch the AWSCURRENT version by default (override with `--secrets-manager-version-stage`).
 JSON keys are upper cased and prefixed with the name of the environment variable excluding the prefix.
 To not include the prefix, use an extra `_` before the variable name, for example `SSM__A=` or `_A=ssm://...`.
+* Refresh configuration and restart or exit the child process

 ## Examples